Rajkanwars15/Acrux_incode/README.md

 # Transitlink by Team ACRUX

+# THS PROJECT HAS BEEN SHUT DOWN IN DEVELOPMENT & ON GOOGLE CONSOLE.
+IT IS NO LONGER FUNCTIONAL AND IS NOT UNDER MAINTAINANCE AS OF NOW

 A one-stop app to plan everyday transit connecting users to the last mile.
 Choose if the user has a pet along, is open to walking/cycling/public transport to reduce users' travel costs as per their needs.

 ## This app has been developed for inCode2023.
 Any kind of plagiarism will invite legal action.
 If you are a fellow participant it is a sincere request to kindly appreciate the spirit of the competition